HIPAA Security Risk Analysis: Complete Guide for Dental Practices (2026)

 Can I use HHS's free SRA Tool for the 2026 requirements?

-The HHS SRA Tool covers the core HIPAA Security Rule requirements but has not been updated to include the 2026 Final Rule additions (penetration testing documentation, vulnerability scan results, network asset inventory, explicit MFA and encryption documentation).
-If you use the HHS tool, you'll need to supplement it with separate documentation of these new requirements.
+The HHS SRA Tool covers the core HIPAA Security Rule requirements but has not been updated to address the proposed 2025–2026 additions (penetration testing documentation, vulnerability scan results, network asset inventory, explicit MFA and encryption documentation).
+If you use the HHS tool, supplement it with separate documentation of these areas to align with where OCR enforcement is heading.

 What happens if OCR finds my SRA is outdated?